JakovFreund/tabletop-assistant/tasks.md

 4. i fill in result
 5. (if saving throw needed individual enemies roll saving throws)
 6. enemies get hit
-    - loop through all enemies, damages and statusEffects and ouput logentries one by one for each
+    - loop through all enemies, damages and conditions and ouput logentries one by one for each
     - creatureService.hitCreatureWithCastableInstance(creature, castableInstance) -> creatureService.damageCreature(creature, damageInstance(castableInstance))
-    - creatureService.addStatusEffectInstance(creature, statusEffectInstance(castableInstance))
+    - creatureService.addConditionInstance(creature, conditionInstance(castableInstance))
     ^^ #todo i should name these functions better
 7. log entries